How wombling saves money on shopping

 Both Boots and Superdrug have loyalty schemes, but only one is really 'womble-able'.

 If you see a Superdrug receipt with unclaimed Health & Beautycard points you can claim them for yourself.

 Their official policy states:

-Just contact the Superdrug Customer Team on 03456 710 709 or by email at [email protected] All you need to do is give them the details below from your receipt and they will add the points for you once they’ve verified your purchase including: Receipt number, Store number, Till numver, Total paid and the Date.
+Just contact our customer team and give them the details below from your receipt and they will add the points for you once they've verified your purchase including: Receipt number, Store number, Till number, Total paid, Date.

 At Boots you can only womble receipts that have been 'validated' – i.e the customer has said that they do have an Advantage card, but they've left it at home.
 And, unfortunately, it's pretty unlikely you'll pick up one of those.